 2. An HSGI Bleeder Blowout Pouch.
-This slender, vertically-oriented med pouch has quick-release buckle as well Velcro closure options.
+This slender, vertically-oriented med pouch has a quick-release buckle as well Velcro closure options.
 There is just enough room for essential medical supplies, plus a pocket for shears.
 The MOLLE loops on either side of the pouch help plus up storage capability.
 We adorned one side with a Grey Man Tactical STRAP TQ to hold a Tourniquet.

 Above: Close up of the HSGI Bleeder Blowout Pouch with a C-A-T tourniquet attached to the side via a Grey Man Tactical STRAP.

 3. One Unobtanium Gear frag grenade pouch.
 These pouches, designed by Longship Designs and available through Unobtanium Gear, were originally designed to be small footprint, ultra-low-bulk pouches for military issue fragmentation grenades.
-Since we can’t find any of those, it has served as an excellent place to stash smoke grenade from IWA International.
+Since we can’t find any of those, it has served as an excellent place to stash a smoke grenade from IWA International.
 These palm-sized signal aids use a convenient pull-pin fuse, are waterproofed, and put out a good cloud for its size.
 These can be effective for getting people’s attention and signaling for help, or possibly creating a useful distraction.